Sasho80/12.nested_loop_excersise/README.md

 stop	                                      Next comes the number 4, which is not prime and we add it to the corresponding sum 9+4=13.
                                              We receive a stop command.
 The program stops its execution and we print both sums.

+Input   Output
+30      Number is negative.
+83      Sum of all prime numbers is: 83
+33      Sum of all non prime numbers is: 83
+-1
+20
+stop

+Input   Output
+0       Number is negative.
+-9      Sum of all prime numbers is: 0
+0       Sum of all non prime numbers is: 0 stop